 - Testing different assumptions that can provide different scenarios of sales and production costs.

 - Quantifying the future business plans and impact on future valuations.

-- Studying the impact of variables in prices of labor, materials and overhead costs.
+- Studying the impact of variables in prices of labor, materials, and overhead costs.

-Following are some limitations of this mechanism.
+The following are some limitations of this mechanism.

 - It may not target the effects of external market forces.
 Since these statements are based on estimations, it may not capture external forces affecting the financials of the company.
-There are various such external factors that effects organization like changes in tax rate structure, changes in raw material prices dues to market conditions, inflation, recession, interest rate changes, technological changes, etc. These aspects largely influence the financials of the company.
+There are various such external factors that effects organization like changes in the tax rate structure, changes in raw material prices dues to market conditions, inflation, recession, interest rate changes, technological changes, etc. These aspects largely influence the financials of the company.

 - Sometimes, it may present misleading results due to incorrect estimations.
-Since pro forma cash flow statement is based on past performance estimation of the company, it may not provide a perfect future picture thus resulting in estimations which might be incorrect.
+Since pro forma cash flow statement is based on past performance estimation of the company, it may not provide a perfect future picture thus resulting in estimations that might be incorrect.
 In such kind of situations, pro forma cash flow can give misleading and unreliable results.

 It is an integral part of financial planning and forecasting.
 Management used them to quantify their strategic initiatives irrespective of the size of the firm or any of its subsidiary.
 While a pro forma offers no guarantee, when done right it demonstrates that management has done its homework with accurate assumptions based on industry standards.
 Since pro forma cash flow statements are estimates, they are flexible, and adjustments are done as and when required.
 It cannot be ascertained whether the suggestions are made by investors or other ideas that adjust costs, thus representing a dynamic nature.